aforward/writing/blog/oh-the-apis-opencamps-2017.md

 We have gone pretty far with our spike, but have not really talked about how we can test our client.
 Or, how to send data to the API.
 Or, how to handle those other API calls like `POST` and `PUT` and `DELETE`.
 Or, how to handle accessing protected API endpoints, using something like secure tokens or an OAuth2 like protocol.

-Let’s address some fo these concerns in more detail, and others will be left to the reader to explore on their own.
+Let's address some fo these concerns in more detail, and others will be left to the reader to explore on their own.

 ### Sending Data To The API